OUR KNOWLEDGE RICH CURRICULUM

 Enrichment, Enjoyment and Characteristics Of Effective Well-being

-In addition we are building an enrichment map to structure exceptional opportunities for all children in our Trust and Schools.
+In addition, we are building an enrichment map to structure exceptional opportunities for all children in our Trust and Schools.
 We passionately want every child to gain experiences to help them achieve and grow.
-Attitudes and confidence make a real difference to our lives and we believe that the stepping stones of early education and family life are vital in promoting well being.
-Here are some examples of the design of our enrichment program.
+Attitudes and confidence make a real difference to our lives, and we believe that the stepping stones of early education and family life are vital in promoting well being.

 Our Curriculum Impact